iammohith/Ames-Housing-Intelligent-Platform/README.md

 ### Known Limitations
 - Target encoding has leakage risk if folds aren't handled correctly
-- flan-t5-base answers are brief and sometimes generic
+- `flan-t5-base` answers are brief on complex multi-step reasoning questions
 - Luxury property RMSE is ~2× mid-market (thin data at extremes)
 - WebSocket requires the browser to allow `ws://` (not `wss://`) on localhost
+- `sentencepiece` must be present at container start (now baked into `requirements.txt`)

 ### Future Improvements (ranked by ROI)
-1. Larger local LLM (flan-t5-large) for better RAG answers
+1. Larger local LLM (flan-t5-large or Mistral-7B quantized) for richer RAG answers
 2. Automated retraining triggered by schema drift detection
+3. SHAP waterfall plots rendered directly in the AI Chatbot answer
-3. Prediction confidence calibration using conformal prediction
+4. Prediction confidence calibration using conformal prediction
-4. HTTPS/TLS for production deployment
+5. HTTPS/TLS for production deployment

 ---